HikariVoss/budget_app/README.md

 print(create_spend_chart([food, clothing, auto]))
 ```

-### Things learned so far
+### 1st main commit
 So far I have learned how to use basic funcitonallity of classes in python, such as making custom methods and magic methods; specifically the `__init__()` and `__str__` methods.
-Most of the fuctionallity has been added: the only main functionallity I have not started on is the transfer method.
+Most of the fuctionallity has been added: the only main functionallity I have not started on is the transfer method, and the spend chart function (outside the `Category` class)
 Plan for the transfer method
 For the transfer level I will use a total balance on a class level, then transfer money from instance to class and then to the destination instance.
+Plan for the spend chart function
+The spend chart fucntion will take in instance and spit out a chart, fairly simple I think, hopefully this doesn't jinks me.

+### 2nd commit

+### Useful resources